-A person with major depressive disorder (MDD) or clinical depression — will experience a persistently low mood for 2 weeks or more and a loss of interest in activities they usually enjoy.
+A person with major depressive disorder (MDD) or clinical depression — will experience a persistently low mood for

 Individual symptoms may include sleep problems, fatigue or loss of energy, changes in appetite, or difficulty concentrating.